Great Aviation Quotes: Quotable Flyer: Pilot and Flying Quotations

 Should terrorists launch new attacks, we believe their preferred targets will be U.S. Government facilities and national symbols, financial and transportation infrastructure nodes, or public gathering places.
 Civil aviation remains a particularly attractive target in light of the fear and publicity that the downing on an airline would evoke.

 — National Intelligence Estimate, 1995.
 In 1998 and 1999 the FAA intelligence unit further warned that terrorists might hijack a plane and use it as a weapon.
-Both warnings are contained in the 9/11 Commission report, redacted when first issued but following a declassification review made public in September 2005.
+Source is the 9/11 Commission report, page 54, redacted when first issued but following a declassification review made public in September 2005.

 I would like to fly in a professional like manners one of the big airliners.
 I have to made my mind which of the followwing: Boeing 747, 757, 767, 777 and or Airbus A300 (it will depend on the cost and which one is easiest to learn).